pedrodurek/readable-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 More information can be found [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Description

+A social content and discussion web application that allows users to submit content in addition to voting and commenting.
+Leveraged React to build a dynamic user interface, as well as Redux to manage global application state.

 ## How to install and run the project

 Clone the repository through the following link: https://github.com/pedrodurek/readable-project